Japanese nationalism: Uyoku dantai

 In 1996, the National Police Agency estimated that there were over 1,000 extremist right-wing groups in Japan, with about 100,000 members in total.
 These groups are known in Japanese as Uyoku dantai.
-While there are political differences among the groups, they generally carry a philosophy of anti-leftism, hostility towards People's Republic of China, North Korea, South Korea and occasionally the United States of America, and justification of Japan's role in World War II.
+While there are political differences among the groups, they generally carry a philosophy of anti-leftism, hostility towards China, North Korea, South Korea and occasionally the United States of America, and justification of Japan's role in World War II.
 Uyoku dantai groups are well known for their highly visible propaganda vehicles fitted with loudspeakers and prominently marked with the name of the group and propaganda slogans.
 The vehicles play patriotic or wartime-era songs.

 Activists affiliated with such groups have used Molotov cocktails and time bombs to intimidate moderate politicians and public figures, including former Deputy Foreign Minister Hitoshi Tanaka and Fuji Xerox Chairman Yotaro Kobayashi.
 An ex-member of a right-wing group set fire to LDP politician Koichi Kato's house.
 Koichi Kato and Yotaro Kobayashi had spoken out against Koizumi's visits to Yasukuni Shrine.

-Openly revisionist, Nippon Kaigi is considered "the biggest right-wing organization in Japan".